neyxezz/ddnet-parser/docs/docs.md

 - [GetProfile](https://github.com/neyxezz/ddnet-parser/blob/main/docs/docs.md#profileparser-class)

 ## Updating data with update()
-For each class object, you can use the `update()` function to update the data
+For each class object, you can use the `update()` function to update the data.

 Example:
 ```python